swr06/VoxelPathTracer/README.md

 # Voxel Path Tracer
-A Voxel Path Tracing Engine which has an emphasis on performance and graphics.
+A ***VERY EXPERIMENTAL*** Voxel Path Tracing Engine which has an emphasis on performance and graphics.
-This engine was implemented using C++ and the modern opengl programmable pipeline.
+This engine was implemented using C++ and the modern OpenGL programmable pipeline (OpenGL 4.5+ and GLSL version 430+ required)

 # Features Implemented
 - Voxel Ray Casting